 Note: If you are already familiar with Node.js and npm, you may want to skip this paragraph.

-The Node.js Package Manager (or npm for short) is your starting point when creating a new Angular 2 application.
+for short) is your starting point when creating a new Angular 2 application.
 In the Node.js world, all applications and libraries are organized in packages.
 Hence, your new application will be just another package.
 This however does not mean that it’s automatically being published anywhere.

 And finally, packages can reference other packages, which is what we call a dependency.
-All dependencies are placed in a subdirectory called node_modules.
+All dependencies are placed in a subdirectory called node_modules

 Before you start, make sure that you have installed an up-to-date version of Node.js.
 The installation includes npm.
-In order to begin, create a new directory where you want your app to reside and run npm init in this directory from your command line.
-This allows you to specify some properties of the newly-created package and eventually creates a file called package.json based on your input.
-This file also contains the list of dependencies.
+In order to begin, create a new directory where you want your app to reside and run npm init

 Angular 2

-Logo of Angular 2 Now let’s continue with installing Angular 2.
-On your command line, run npm install angular2. npm will now fetch the latest version of Angular 2 and store it as a dependency for your package.
-The angular2 package already includes a set of external dependencies.
+package already includes a set of external dependencies.
 But there is more, as Angular 2 requires some peer dependencies (i.e. dependencies that you have to install side-by-side).
 Starting from npm version 3, peer dependencies are no longer installed automatically.
 Therefore, you will see the following output:

 Note: At the time of this writing, Beta 12 was the latest version of Angular 2.
 This could have changed in the meantime.

-Those dependencies on the same hierarchical level have to be installed separately: For example, the es6-shim package is required and @^0.35.0 means that we need version 0.35.0 of it (or a later version, because of the circumflex, ^—also referred to as caret dependency).
-You can achieve this by calling npm i [email protected], where npm i is a short-hand syntax for npm install.
+.
 Please note that we intentionally omitted the caret dependency here and lock the version to 0.35.0.
 In the past, there were some unpleasant surprises, as later versions introduced breaking changes.
 Things you don’t want.

 This step has to be repeated for all of the packages noted above.
-By the way: You can pass more than one argument to npm i, so npm i [email protected] [email protected] will do the trick as well.
+By the way: You can pass more than one argument to npm i

 Now let’s have a look at the dependencies we have to install explicitly.